Thrive in High-Demand, Data-Driven Careers

 Admissions At A Glance

-Online Master’s in Data Science requirements:
+Online Master’s in Data Science requirements—No GRE Needed:

 • A bachelor’s degree from an accredited institution, with a GPA of 2.85 or higher on a 4.0 scale*